FairShare

 Lessons Learned

-Designing for Handoff and Implementation
+Designing for Real-World Use and Implementation

-Scope is a design tool.
+Scope is an active design decision.

 ⇱ view project